 The adjective: “viel(e)” (many) is followed by countable nouns, and it’s declined.

 Ich habe viel Geld / Zeit.

 Vieles interessiert mich nicht.

 Ich has a lot of money/time.

-The opposite is “nothing” – “nichts” which are also indefinite pronouns.
-The indefinite pronouns for the first person singular or second person singular, when the sentence starts with “ich bin” “ich will” or “sie hat” are never conjugated.
-Example: “ich will nichts machen” – “I don’t want to do anything”.
+Remember that the indefinite pronouns for the first person singular or second person singular, when the sentence starts with “ich bin,” “ich will,” or “sie hat,” are never conjugated.

-Knowing or learning those different indefinite pronouns (Indefinitpronomen) or other ones in the German language like “der die das, man, jemand, niemand or etwas” won’t mean a thing if you don’t use the indefinite pronouns and know how to naturally use them in the everyday German spoken language.
+Knowing or learning those different indefinite pronouns or other ones in the German language won’t mean a thing if you can’t use them in everyday spoken German.
 Learning a language is like learning an instrument, and you need to practice.
-It can seem hard to do so but don’t worry, there’s a very easy solution with which you won’t even realize that you’re practicing at all, since it’s so interesting.
-Of course, I’m talking about Readle – learn German.
-You can practice reading, listening, understanding, learning new vocabulary and expressions, grammar, and get entertained by an engaging quiz and you’ll learn the use of indefinite pronouns without struggles.
-What are you waiting for!?
+It can seem hard to do so, but don’t worry – there’s a very easy solution with which you won’t even realize that you’re practicing since it’s so interesting.

 Of course, we’re talking about Readle – learn German.
 You can practice reading, listening, understanding, learning new vocabulary and expressions, grammar, and get entertained by an engaging quiz.
 There, you can learn the use of indefinite pronouns without struggles and read interesting new stories along the way.
 So what are you waiting for?